Are Contract Workers Covered by the Industrial Employment (Standing Orders) Act, 1946?

 - Therefore, a contract worker of a principal employer is not covered by the Industrial Employment (Standing Orders) Act.

 - However, the contract worker may be considered a "Workman" for their employer (the contractor).
-Thereby the Standing Order Act would applies to him with the limit to his employment with his employer (the contractor).
+Thereby the Standing Order Act would apply to him with the limit to his employment with his employer (the contractor).

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute